 Why medical practitioners are a must

-Even though Botox and fillers are classed as minimally invasive, they still involve needles or cannulas piercing your skin at a depth that increases the risk of complications.
+Even though injectables are classed as minimally invasive, they still involve needles or cannulas piercing your skin at a depth that increases the risk of complications.
 Additionally, the procedure should be carried out in sterile, clinical conditions.

 Medical professionals are trained in anatomy, so they know where the nerves, bones and blood vessels are in your face and can make sure your treatment is safe for you.
 They are also trained in the safe use of cannulas and needles and can handle any potential complications easily and swiftly.